 "Lindsay, just be the best possible person you can be.
 That's all I'll ever ask of you."

 I was worried, though, that I wasn't excited to finally see my father after fifteen years.
-I wasn't angry, either, that he had abandoned me and Mom for fifteen years.
+I wasn't angry either that he had abandoned me and Mom for fifteen year.
 I wasn't even sure if I could call this indifference.
 Was I broken?
 Did I have something I shouldn't have had?
 Did I lack something I should have had?
 This was just something completely different.